aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to TXT in C++ Applications" h2="Convert MHTML to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to TXT?</h2>

+MHTML (MIME HTML) is a web page archive format used to save webpages in a single file.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save webpages for offline viewing.
+On the other hand, TXT is a plain text file format used to store unformatted text data.
+It is a popular file format used to store data in a readable format.
+Therefore, it is necessary to convert MHTML to TXT in order to view the webpages in a readable format.

-Converting MHTML to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+<h2>How Aspose.Total helps for MHTML to TXT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to create, edit, convert, and manipulate various file formats.
+It provides a set of APIs to convert MHTML to TXT in C++.
+The conversion process is a simple two-step process.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for C++ provides a simple and efficient way to convert MHTML to TXT in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}